alias8/reactnd-project-readable-starter/README.md

-instructions:
+Udacity React and Redux project "Readable": a simple Reddit-ish app

+Instructions:
 in the terminal, type:
-1. `yarn install-all` to install all the dependencies
+1. `yarn install` to install all the dependencies
-2. `yarn server` to start the server.
+2. `yarn start` to start the server.
 Keep this running in a terminal window
-3. `yarn frontend` to start the frontend.
-You will have to